BorgwardtLab/S3M/README.md

 The `build` directory should now contain the `s3m` executable.

+## Building with Docker

+In order to ease the usage of s3m accross multiple platforms, we provide a script to setup a docker contrainer contraining s3m.

+To build the binaries using dock execute the following commands in the root folder of the repository

+    $ docker build -t s3m_container .

+This creates a new docker container with the tag `s3m_container`, such that s3m can be called using the following command

+    $ docker run -t s3m_container s3m --help
+    Available options:
+      -h [ --help ]                 Show help
+      --standardize                 Standardize data
+      -a [ --all ]                  Report all shapelets, not just the most significant ones
+      -t [ --merge-tables ]         Merge equal contingency tables -n [ --keep-normal-only ]     Keep only normal p-values -p [ --disable-pruning ]      Disable pruning criterion -r [ --remove-duplicates ]    Remove duplicates
+      -m [ --min-length ] arg (=10) Minimum candidate pattern length -M [ --max-length ] arg (=0)  Maximum candidate pattern length -s [ --stride ] arg (=1)      Stride
+      -l [ --label-index ] arg (=0) Index of label in time series -k [ --keep ] arg (=0)        Maximum number of shapelets to keep (0 =
+                                    unlimited
+      -i [ --input ] arg            Training file
+      -o [ --output ] arg           Output file (specify '-' for stdout)

+which runs `s3m --help` in the docker container.

+To map a directory (for example containing data and/or results) into the docker contrainer, one must rely on the docker maping syntax

+    $ docker run -it -v $PWD/data:/S3M/data -t s3m_container bash

+which maps the directory `$PWD/data` into the container under the path `/S3M/data/`.

+To ease usage, it is possible to define an alias using `alias s3m_container="docker run -it -v $(pwd)/data:/S3M/data -v $(pwd)/results:/S3M/results -t s3m_container"`.

+This allows to run s3m and the python analysis scripts using:

+    $ s3m_container s3m --help
+    $ s3m_container ShapeletEvaluation.py --help

+Please be aware that this requires the data to be in the data folder of the repository.
+Access to the files in this folder has to be done under the path `/S3M/data`, while the results should be written to `/S3M/results` which allows them to be accesed on the host computer in the results folder of the repository.

 # Help

 If you have questions concerning S3M or you encounter problems when